AnthonyDickson/bacteria-project/README.md

 # Summary of Results
 ## Species Classification
 Overall, none of models are able to produce good results when classifying bacteria species.
-The best classification accuracy was 59% (+/- 12%) using a CNN.
+The best classification accuracy was 59% (+/- 12%) using a SVM.
 Since, in the case of using all growth phase data, there are about 12 samples in the majority class out of a total of 39 samples, the best score a classifier could get by consistently guessing the majority class would be around 30%.
 So 59% is quite a bit better than random guessing, however it is still too unreliable for practical use.

 ## Gram-ness Classification